bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 Can we improve on this?

 ----
-**Extra section 3:** Synthetic Diploid Benchmark Overview
+**Extra Section 3:** Synthetic Diploid Benchmark Overview

 [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)] produced a high-qaulity truth set based on [Huddleston 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5411763/) haploid assemblies of two individuals - CHM1 and CHM13.

 To create the Synthetic Diploid Benchmark, [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)] generated variant calls by:

 1. Aligning each haploid assembly to GRCh37 or GRCh38 using minimap2
-2. Converting the differences revealed by these alignments to variant calls.
+2. Converting the differences revealed by these alignments to variant calls directly from the CIGAR string.
+There was no need to run a separate variant calling tool downstream of the alignment step.

 **Li et al. 2018 Figure 1:** Constructing the Syndip benchmark dataset.